-- 1. Being afraid of your partner: - 2.
-Constantly watching what you say to avoid a "blow up;"

-- 3. Feelings of low self-worth and helplessness about your relationship; - 4.
-Feeling isolated from family or friends because of your relationship; - 5.
-Hiding bruises or other injuries from family or friends; - Being prevented from working, studying, going home, and/or using technology (including your cell phone); - Being monitored by your partner at home, work or - 8.
-Being forced to do things you don't want to do.Being forced to do things you don't want to do.
+- Being afraid of your partner; - Constantly watching what you say to avoid a "blow up;" - Feelings of low self-worth and helplessness about your relationship; - 4.
+Feeling isolated from family or friends because of your relationship; - Hiding bruises or other injuries from family or friends; - Being prevented from working, studying, going home, and/or using technology (including your cell phone); - Being monitored by your partner at home, work or school; and - Being forced to do things you don't want to do.